Douglas & Angus Esates

 Telephone: 01890 883160 (Mobile 07765320735) Website: www.abbeyceramics.co.uk

-The Homestead is the base (incorporating a purpose built classroom) for the Farm to Fork education program, run by the Estate in conjunction with the Co-Operatives Farms, providing farm visits and educating children about the impotance of Farming, Food and wherer it comes from.
+The Homestead is the base (incorporating a purpose built classroom) for the Field to Fork education program, run by the Estate, providing farm visits and educating children about the impotance of Farming, Food and where their food comes from.

 Tea Room